 Would you want to remain in the market either invested or living, and what about your wishes for your children?
 I do wish I could recall where I several years ago read someone saying something similar to: If you are Chinese and you don’t own real estate, you will be single for a long time and lonely on every Friday night.
 Simply put, want a spouse, own some real estate, or accept being lonely.

-The trend is accelerating
+The trend of Chinese buyers for real estate is accelerating

 So, in a nut shell there are a bunch of people looking to own real estate, looking to escape pollution, looking to send their only child to a university abroad, looking to invest and not in stocks, and there are some really nice places around the world in which to live.
 Countless builders now have real estate sales offices in China.
 Chinese developers are developing housing communities internationally for primarily Chinese buyers.